ElSayedMMostafa/ROS_Lab-8/README.md

  - The created publisher node "simulate_node" mimics the ultrsonic sensor and publishes ultrasonic ranges data as an outout.
 * Due to something wrong, RVIZ could not visualize the Range outputs although the setup is correct.
 Hence, I added markers to visulaize them instead of the Range.
   A marker (green sphere) is located at the distance created by the ultrasonic simulator node (simulate_node).
+* I figured the error and solved it..

-A link to the demo video: https://youtu.be/hWnsdUsbEM8
+A link to the demo video: https://youtu.be/iwg_sJnBrlI